 - Establish the foundation for a missing persons database.
 A secure, centralized and impartial database trusted by all stakeholders is crucial for accounting for large numbers of missing persons.
-ICMP’s Identification Data Management System (iDMS) has a proven track record.
+ICMP’s Integrated Data Management System (iDMS) has a proven track record.
 Following the conflict in the former Yugoslavia, ICMP spearheaded an effort that has made it possible to account for more than 70 percent of the 40,000 people who went missing.
 Data uploaded to the iDMS can be used to form the basis of national central records of missing persons.
 ICMP, together with Syrian CSOs, families of the missing and other partners, is working to prepare for the future launch of such a system.
 A substantial number of Syrian missing persons cases have already been uploaded to the iDMS through ICMP’s Online Inquiry Center (OIC) or via CSOs.
 Improved documentation and data collection can support the inclusion of the missing persons issue in any future peace and reconciliation process and reduce the scope for false narratives or political manipulation of the missing persons issue.

 - Foster and support cooperation among Syrian civil society organizations, including families of the missing, to strengthen their ability to influence peace negotiations and policymaking related to the missing.
 This includes providing platforms for CSO representatives to develop a common policy agenda on missing persons.